-The tobacco industry has a long history of targeting youth.
-Despite gains made in tobacco prevention in years past, tobacco use continues to be the leading cause of preventable death in the United States,1 and far too many youth are still being deceived by the industry’s marketing tactics and picking up the deadly habit.
-“Tobacco Targets Youth” is an educational campaign to raise awareness and educate Jefferson County residents about how youth are being targeted by the tobacco industry and how easy it still is for youth to access and use tobacco products.
+Despite gains made in tobacco prevention in years past, tobacco use continues to be the leading cause of preventable death in the United States,1 and far too many youth are still picking up the deadly habit.
+This page is intended to raise awareness and educate Jefferson County residents about the problem of youth tobacco use and ways to reduce youth access to and use tobacco products.

 Effective Strategies to Reduce Youth Access to Tobacco:

-- Additionally, smoke-free laws have been proven as an effective strategy to reduce youth smoking.13
+- Smoke-free laws have been proven as an effective strategy to reduce youth smoking.13

 2. Healthy Kids Colorado Survey 2015